lando/lando/docs/config/files.md

+---
+description: Lando shares your application codebase, user folder and lando configuration into every container so you can have a predictable and stable setup.
+---

 # Shared Files

 While you can also share in additional files and directories via Docker volumes (see [service overrides](./services.md#overrides)), we share a few useful host directories into each service by default.